informalsystems/quint/doc/lang.md

 feels more natural in your circumstances.
 In the future, TNT will provide automatic translation that will let you to freely switch between all three forms.

+*The TNT normal form is especially convenient for programs, so they should communicate in this form.
+People may communicate in any form.*

 For example, some people like to write Boolean expressions like this:

 ```